CoinFabrik/geppetto/README.md

 We’re not just your tech consultants; we’re your partners in crafting a digital future that’s bright, secure, and boundless.

-## License
+## 📜 License

-Geppetto is licensed and distributed under the [AGPLv3 license](LICENSE).
+Geppetto is licensed and distributed under the AGPLv3 license.
 [Contact us](https://deeptechia.io/contact/) if you're looking for an exception to the terms.